 Why do children grind their teeth?

 There can be many reasons for grinding.
 Sometimes it can be to relieve the pain of teething or an earache.
 If they do seem to be having trouble with any pain, giving them children’s pain medication, such as Paracetamol to help relieve the inflammation and lessen the grinding.

 It can also be because their teeth are not aligned properly and they are having trouble biting, which is often relieved once the adult teeth begin erupting.
-The grinding may also be stress related, perhaps a test coming up, a new teacher, or problem with friends.
-In these cases its helpful to help the child wind down before going to bed by taking a soothing bath or reading a book to ease them into sleep.
+The grinding may also be stress-related, perhaps a test coming up, a new teacher, or a problem with friends.
+In these cases, it is helpful to help the child wind down before going to bed by taking a soothing bath or reading a book to ease them into sleep.

-Besides these preventative measures there is not much else that can be done.
-An appliance, such as a night guards are rarely used on a child due to the rapid changes that are happening in the mouth.
+Besides these preventative measures, there is not much else that can be done.
+An appliance, such as night guards are rarely used on a child due to the rapid changes that are happening in the mouth.
 A night guard could impede and disrupt the growth pattern of the jaw and face and lead to more serious complications for the child.
-A new night guard would have to be made almost monthly.
+A new nightguard would have to be made almost monthly.
 If the child is still grinding when they have fully matured dentally, the dentist will usually fit a mouth guard at that time.

-If your child is having facial muscle aches or soreness of the jaw and/or teeth, bring them into the dentist to have a check-up.
-Otherwise teeth grinding in children rarely cause any problems except maybe for the ones who have to endure the sound.
+If your child is having facial muscle aches or soreness of the jaw and/or teeth, bring them to the dentist to have a check-up.
+Otherwise, teeth grinding in children rarely cause any problems except maybe for the ones who have to endure the sound.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.

 Want to be heard 👂 and seen 👀 by over 100,000 parents in Singapore?
 We can help!
 Leave your contact here and we’ll be in touch.